cabooster/DeepCAD-RT/DeepCAD_RT_GUI/README.md

 ### Install

-1. Download the `.exe` file from [here](https://zenodo.org/record/6352555#.Yi82u3pBybg).
+1. Download the `.exe` file from [here](https://zenodo.org/record/6366812#.YjQFNupBybg).
 2. Copy the DLL files from <installpath>/dll to your CUDA installation directory, for example C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\vX.Y\bin, where vX.Y is your CUDA version.
-The CUDA installer should have already added the CUDA path to your system PATH.
-[TensorRT installation guide](https://docs.nvidia.com/deeplearning/tensorrt/archives/tensorrt-601/tensorrt-install-guide/index.html#installing-zip)
+The CUDA installer should have already added the CUDA path to your system PATH [TensorRT installation guide](https://docs.nvidia.com/deeplearning/tensorrt/archives/tensorrt-601/tensorrt-install-guide/index.html#installing-zip).

 ### Model preparation